Eight Summits

-Puncak Jaya is also the highest mountain peak of an island on Earth.

 Controversy

-Due to the difference in definition and the controversy on the boundaries of continents.
-There were several versions of the "Seven Summits".
+Due to the difference in definition and the controversy on the boundaries of continents, there were several proposed versions of the "Seven Summits".

 The most prominent one includes "The Messner List" which omitted Mount Kosciuszko in Mainland Australia.
 Supporters of this list argue that Puncak Jaya in Indonesia should be regarded as the Summit for the Australian continent.
 This is also due to the fact that reaching the summit of Mount Kosciuszko involves a simple hike with no mountaineering requirements and is thus a considerably easier task than any of the other mountains.
 Another list is called "The Bass List", named after Richard Bass, the first mountaineer to complete his particular list of "Seven Summits" which omitted Puncak Jaya in Indonesia.

 This results in the list for the "Eight Summits", including both Puncak Jaya (also named Carstensz Pyramid or abbreviated as CP) and Mount Kosciuszko (abbreviated as K).
 This list is also called "The Bass and Messner List".